 When you configure a form, you specify what form elements the form contains and how the elements appear.
 Having a form helps guide editors to the correct fields and allowable attribute values for each editable field.

-The form is saved as part of the map.
-When you share the map, others can use the forms you define to edit the feature layers or related records in the map.
+The form can be saved as part of the map or the layer.
+When you share the map or layer, others can use the forms you define to edit the feature layers or related records in the map.
+To learn more, see Save the form.

 Note: